 Older people, and those with underlying medical problems like high blood pressure, heart and lung problems, diabetes, or cancer, are at higher risk of developing serious illness.
 However, anyone can catch COVID-19 and become seriously ill.
 Even people with very mild symptoms of COVID-19 can transmit the virus.
 People of all ages who experience fever, cough and difficulty breathing should seek medical attention.

-We recommend that you follow official medical and health advice provided by the government, including follow social distancing guidelines.
-You can find out more at www.gov.uk/government/publications/covid-19-stay-at-homeguidance and
+We recommend that you follow official medical and health advice provided by the government, COVID-19: ventilation of indoor spaces to stop the spread of coronavirus – GOV.UK (www.gov.uk)

 Government guidelines state that anyone who has coronavirus symptoms must self isolate.
 We would only access your home during this time if there was likely to be a serious health & safety breach.
 Each case would be looked at independently.